thorlucas/thors-react-app/README.md

 - **PostCSS** with **TailwindCSS**
 - **Craco**

+It features an example layout structure that keeps things tidy in your application.
+Browse around the `src` folder and familiarize yourself with the layout.
+Several example files are included, which demonstrate how you would use this layout.

 ## Quick Start

 - Create a repository using this template by clicking "use template" at the top.